-Objective ED 1 - Employment & Economic Development
+Objective ED 1 - Employment and Economic Development

-Support the Economic Development Strategy of the West Regional Authority Regional Planning Guidelines 2010-2022 (or as updated) and the economic development and tourism policies and objectives as set out in the Galway County Development Plan and any Economic Strategy prepared by Galway County Council.
+Support the implementation of the Economic Development Strategy in the Regional Planning Guidelines for the West Region 2010-2022 (or as updated) and the economic development and tourism policies and objectives as set out in the Galway County Development Plan and any Economic Strategy prepared by Galway County Council.

-Objective ED 2 - Business/Enterprise Development
+Objective ED 2 - Business/Enterprise and Industrial Development

-Facilitate and encourage the establishment of business/enterprise, technology and industry uses, which are considered compatible with surrounding uses, on suitably zoned sites.
-Where such uses are developed adjacent to residential areas and community facilities, suitable buffer zones shall be provided as well as adequate screening in the form of planting and landscaping, as appropriate.
-The Business and Enterprise (BE) zoning will be the primary focus for such uses, subject to the guidance provided in DM Guideline LU2 - Land Use Zoning Matrix.
+Facilitate and encourage the establishment of business/enterprise, technology and industry uses that are considered compatible with surrounding uses, on suitably zoned and serviced sites.
+Where such uses are developed adjacent to residential areas or community facilities, suitable buffer zones shall be provided as well as adequate screening in the form of planting and landscaping, as appropriate.
+The Business and Enterprise (BE) and Industrial (I) zonings will be the primary focus for such uses, subject to the guidance provided in DM Guideline LU 2 - Land Use Zoning Matrix.